-- Reduce for 10 min low heat.
+- Reduce for 10 min on low heat.
 Add half off the dry apricot and blend.
 Keep warm in a pan and heat the rest of the apricot (sliced beforehand)

 3rd: Cook and plate:

-- Heat a fry pan on a burner (high heat), add a little bit of olive oil and mark the lamb chop for 30 seconds, then change side and add butter, lower the burner, turn the side of lamb after 1 min.
+- Heat a fry pan on a burner (high heat), add a little bit of olive oil and cook the lamb chop for 30 seconds, then change side and add butter, lower the burner, turn the side of lamb after 1 min.
 Cook for 30 seconds more and keep the lamb on paper towel.

 - Degrease your fry pan, add brown sugar, honey and 1oz of cold butter.
-Once the butter melts, roast the baby carrots in this mix until is caramelized.
+Once the butter melts, roast the baby carrots in this mix until caramelized.

 - At the same time heat up the mashed French peas.